C6H15/Boundaries/docs/guide/tutorial.md

 end
 ```

-> [!NOTE] Tracked Part Removal
-> Tracked parts are automatically untracked when destroyed, so manual cleanup isn't necessary.
-If the part is inside a boundary during automatic removal, the exited callback will be triggered (see [Set Up Callbacks](#set-up-callbacks) below).

 ### Set Up Callbacks
 You have to define callbacks to handle collisions that are detected using `.OnEntered()` and `.OnExited()` functions.
 Pass the group you want to handle along with the callback function as arguments.
-Both functions have a boolean flag as the last parameter, indicating whether or not it's the part's first/last boundary group.
-This helps distinguish between moving within a group boundary to entering/exiting group boundaries entirely.
+Both functions have a boolean flag as the last parameter, indicating whether or not it's the part's first and last boundary group.
+This helps distinguish between moving within a group boundary to entering and exiting group boundaries entirely.
 ```luau
 for _, Player in Players:GetPlayers() do
 	task.spawn(OnPlayerAdded, Player)